 We’ve talked about secure streaming.
 Another major problem for enterprises is how to organize a massive content library.
 It can be challenging to keep track of tens of thousands of videos.

 Most online video platforms are designed with “blog-style management” in mind.
 In other words, only the most recent videos are important.
 But businesses often find that older content may remain the most popular.
 In fact, “classic” material can have the best ROI for businesses.
 Asa result, an old-school organizational system isn’t sufficient for an enterprise.
 When you have a large and growing library, you need a powerful organization system.

 So, what are the best ways to organize a massive content library?

 Solution: A Powerful Video CMS

 The solution to this problem is a powerful video CMS.
 CMS stands for Content Management System.
 A CMS allows you to organize your videos.
-Ideally, it should provide tools to sorting your content into categories and sub-categories.
+Ideally, it should provide tools for sorting your content into categories and sub-categories.
 Some sort of labeling system is important as well.

 Another great tool to help you organize and manage your content is an API.
 The term API stands for Application Programming Interface.
 An API is like a basic coding language that allows programmers to write custom code to control a service.
-This includes writing code for an online video platform, like DaCast.
+This includes writing code for an online video platform, like Dacast.

 In summary, you should look for an enterprise video delivery platform that includes:

 - A video CMS for organizing large libraries of content